darinz/PSL/03_variable_selection_regularization/README.md

 ## Contributing

 Feel free to contribute improvements to the code examples or documentation.
 This module is designed to be a comprehensive resource for learning variable selection and regularization techniques in statistical learning.

+---

+**Navigation:**
+- **Start Learning:** [Subset Selection](01_subset_selection.md) - Understanding variable selection and model complexity
+- **Previous Section:** [Linear Regression](../02_linear_regression/README.md) - Foundation of statistical learning with linear models